A Maryland suburb known for a slaveholding past confronts its racist present

 Keemer said he remembered when Jordan, who is biracial, called him and his wife from the school bus to tell them about his teacher using a racial slur.
 It wasn’t the first time someone had called Jordan the n-word.
 When he was 14, Jordan said, a driver yelled the word while he and his friends walked down the street.

-“The youth are leading the way, and I don’t want them to stand alone,” he said, wearing a T-shirt with the words “My Skin Color Is Not A Crime.”
+“The youth are leading the way, and I don’t want them to stand alone,” he said, wearing a T-shirt with the words “My Skin Color Is Not a Crime.”

 An unnoticed reality